michaelyang12/lockplus-final/README.md

 ## Environment variables
 Relevant variable information in PROCESSENV.txt file.
-Create a file .env.local with all the above information
+Create a file .env.local with all the information